-Our fellowship is overseen by the Mayo Graduate School of Medicine under the supervision of the Graduate Education Committee.
-Therefore, fellows at Mayo are considered trainees and comply with all regulations regarding trainees including the 80-hour work week as stipulated by the Mayo Graduate School of Medicine and the Accreditation Council for Graduate Medical Education (ACGME).
+Our fellowship is overseen by Mayo School of Graduate Medical Education under the supervision of the Graduate Medical Education Committee.
+Therefore, fellows at Mayo are considered trainees and comply with all regulations regarding trainees, including the 80-hour workweek as stipulated by Mayo School of Graduate Medical Education and the Accreditation Council for Graduate Medical Education (ACGME).

-The Mayo Clinic abdominal transplant surgical fellowship consists of two different tracks.
+The Abdominal Transplant Surgery Fellowship consists of two different tracks.
 One fellow is selected yearly for each track.
-The first, designed for individuals who wish to pursue a career in academic transplant surgery, includes a year of laboratory-based research prior to the two clinical years.
-The second position consists only of two clinical years.
+The first track, designed for individuals who wish to pursue a career in academic transplant surgery, includes one year of laboratory-based research prior to the two clinical years.
+The second track consists only of two clinical years.

-The goal of the fellowship is to train competent transplant surgeons who readily find employment following graduation.
+The goal of the Abdominal Transplant Surgery Fellowship is to train competent transplant surgeons who readily find employment after graduation.
 To this end, each fellow is assigned a mentor during the program.
-In addition, each fellow is provided with ample opportunity to complete clinical research projects and to present at national meetings.
+In addition, each fellow is provided with ample opportunity to complete clinical research projects and present at national meetings.

-Our training program is approved by the American Society of Transplant Surgeons (ASTS) under delegated authority of the Accreditation Council for Graduate Medical Education (ACGME).
+The Abdominal Transplant Surgery Fellowship is approved by the American Society of Transplant Surgeons (ASTS) under delegated authority of the ACGME.

 When you successfully complete the Abdominal Transplant Surgery Fellowship, you will be eligible to be certified by the American Society of Transplant Surgeons.